hesymiao/SpaDTA/README.md

 - Paths in the scripts target the shared `/bigdat2` data installation; adjust only the dataset roots when running on another machine.
-- The preprocessing representation and seed are kept fixed when comparing training seeds.
-- Existing main results are not overwritten by the multi-seed wrappers, which use separate output roots.